petervaro/cutils/readme.md

 cenv.py

     Sets up a minimal C environment.
-    Very practical to test ideas quicly, or to start a project from sketch.
+    Very practical to test ideas quicly, or to start a project from scratch.

 --------------------------------------------------------------------------------